 We know from recent research that Sarah Page was asked to testify against Dick Rowland and refused.
 She and Rowland were in a romantic relationship—interviews from the 1920s and later accounts of the events leading up to the Massacre that substantiate that claim.
 Page and Rowland’s elevator encounter occurred on May 30th.

-Henry C. Peck and Henry Carmichael were the police officers who found and arrested Rowland on the morning of the 31st.
-Both arresting officers were Black.
-Had police chief Gustafson taken the charge seriously, it’s not likely that he would have waited the next day to dispatch two black police officers to Greenwood to find Rowland and arrest him.
+Tulsa Police officers Henry C. Peck and Henry Carmichael—one Black, one white—found and arrested Rowland on the morning of the 31st.
+Had police chief Gustafson taken the elevator incident seriously, it’s not likely that he would have waited the next day to dispatch police officers to Greenwood to find Rowland and arrest him.

 Victory of Greenwood: Telling the stories of the Black Wall Street era